UW-GAC/docker/README.md

 ```{r}
 make
 ```
-Run make and when appropriate execute commands to build the docker core images; and the TOPMed images using the master branch of the analysis pipeline's git repository.
+Run make and when appropriate execute commands to build the docker core images; and the TOPMed images using the master branch of the analysis pipeline.

 By default all docker images will have two tags: `latest` and `2.6`